-9 months before applying to grad school
+9 months before applying

 Pro tip: If you can afford to visit an institution more than once, make your first visit unannounced.
-How you are treated as a “complete stranger” can be very revealing, and you may get a better feeling for what the institution is really like.
-If, however, you do not have the time and/or funds to do more than one visit, you may want to wait for your visit until you have started the grad school application process.
+This will help you get a feeling for what the institution is really like.
+How you’re treated as a stranger can be very revealing.
+If, however, you don’t have the time and/or funds to do more than one visit, you may want to wait to go until you have started the application process.
 In addition, you may not have the financial resources to make a campus visit at all.
 If so, be sure to take the virtual campus tour that is offered on most admission websites.

-There are quite a few materials available to help you prepare for these tests, including those from the Educational Testing Service, the Graduate Management Admission Council, the Law School Admission Council, and the Association of American Medical Colleges.
-These organizations have test prep materials available on their websites.
-Other organizations such as Barron’s, Kaplan, Peterson’s, and The Princeton Review offer test preparation classes.
+There are quite a few materials available to help you prepare for these tests.
+You’ll most likely learn about these materials from the Educational Testing Service, the Graduate Management Admission Council, the Law School Admission Council, and the Association of American Medical Colleges.
+These organizations have preparation materials available on their websites.
+Other organizations, such as Barrons, Kaplan, Peterson’s, and The Princeton Review, offer test preparation classes.
 In addition, you can go to your local bookstore and find a host of printed materials and study guides.

-8 months before applying to grad school
+8 months before applying

-Now is the time to do some additional niche research on your options.
-One area that may be of interest is the type of press your potential graduate program receive.
-There are at least two ways to find this: one is to go the website and look for any news, current event, or press links.
-A second way is to simply search online for press coverage.
-Conducting this type of search will likely yield more news clips than would be found on an institution’s website—particularly those not specifically curated by the institution, which obviously accentuate positive press coverage.
-Another way to learn about your grad school options is to read their institutional and student-run publications.
-In some cases you may have to ask for access, and in other cases you can view them freely online.
-This allows you to review both external (press) and internal (institutional/student) perspectives (faculty, research, etc.), which you will not find in admission or other promotional information.
+- Now is the time to do some additional research on your options.
+One area that may be of interest is the type of press your prospective grad schools receive.
+There are at least two ways to find this out: one is to go to the website and look for a link that might read: “(institution name) in the news,” or “press coverage of (institution name).”
+A second way is use a search engine and look for press coverage.
+Conducting this type of search will yield more news clips than would be found on an institution’s website, as institutional websites tend to accentuate only positive media coverage.

-7 months before applying to grad school
+7 months before applying